orjadamucollari/Unsupervised-Machine-Learning/README.md

 The purpose: Use Data Science to add a degree of automatisation to the creation of playlists and use a basic clustering algorithm such as K-Means to divide the dataset into a few clusters (which will become playlists).

-Data collection: A dataset that has been collected from the Spotify API and contains the audio features (tempo, energy, danceability…) for a few thousand songs
+Data collection: A dataset that has been collected from the Spotify API and contains the audio features (tempo, energy, danceability…) for a five thousand songs